-- Professional-Technical Education: The Dordt College Professional-Technical program works to equip Christians for lifelong service as operators and managers in skilled fields.
+- Professional-Technical Programs: Dordt College Professional-Technical programs work to equip Christians for lifelong service as operators and managers in skilled fields.

 - Farm Operations and Management: The Dordt College Farm Operations and Management program will use applied experiences tied to a biblical foundation and theoretical knowledge to prepare students to honor God through lives of service and be an influence in agriculture.

 - Manufacturing Technology: The Dordt College Manufacturing Technology program strives to provide Christians with the discernment and the practical ability and skill needed to transform metals, ceramics, polymers, composites, and other materials in a manner that glorifies God and meets needs within creation.

 Student Learning Objectives

 The objectives below will guide Pro-Tech and the two initial programs.